Florida Wrongful Death Lawyer

 - Funeral expenses

-- Loss of guidance (for example, to the victim's children)
+- Loss of companionship or guidance (for example, to the victim's children)

 The Pittman Firm, P.A. has seen a tragic upswing in the number of wrongful death cases during the last decade.
 Many have stemmed from tractor-trailer collisions with cars and pickups while others stem from inattentive or drunk drivers.
 It is imperative that the victim's family act quickly to retain experienced legal counsel for their wrongful death claim.